-Winging it is a great way to discover your next favourite band, but if there’s anyone in particular you’d like to hear from the mammoth list of this year’s pop-up ‘Festival Stages’, advance planning – or cloning – is essential.
-You can download the C2C app from Apple or GooglePlay to get the schedules for the 12 stages, plus notifications about bonus events like secret gigs during the festival.
-This year we’ll definitely be sneaking to the front to hear The Wandering Hearts, Mo Pitney, Jillian Jacqueline and Willie’s son Lukas Nelson.
-We’re also curious to discover just how country girlband survivors Liz McClarnon [Atomic Kitten] and Una Healy [The Saturdays] have gone.
-Previous years’ freebie performers like Sam Hunt and The Shires prove that today’s pop-ups are tomorrow’s headliners.
+Winging it is a great way to discover your next favourite band, but if there’s anyone in particular you’d like to hear from the exhausting list of this year’s pop-up stages, advance planning – or cloning – is essential.
+You can download the C2C app from Apple or GooglePlay to get the schedules for the 12 stages.
+This year we’ll be sneaking to the front to hear Charlie Worsham, Canaan Smith, Gary Quinn, Ward Thomas, Caitlin Koch and looking forward to finally hearing Holloway Road live.
+As previous years freebie performers like Sam Hunt and The Shires prove, today’s pop ups are tomorrow’s headliners.

 DO keep your plan flexible:

-We were on the way to get a hotdog (priorities) and then see the next pop-up band on our stringent schedule when the harmonies of then unknown duo The Shires called out across the crowd and pulled us off track.
-Nashville Grey Skies became the anthem of that early C2C festival.
+We were on the way to get a hotdog and then see the next pop-up band on our stringent schedule when the harmonies of then unknown duo The Shires called out across the crowd and pulled us off track.
+Nashville Grey Skies became the anthem of that inaugural C2C.

 DON’T go to the toilet:

-Well, you’ll need to go to the toilet at some point during the arena shows which last at least 4 hours, but don’t rush off as soon as a set finishes.
-If you stay in your seat between the main stage acts you’ll be privy to some intimate acoustic sessions from some of Nashville’s finest on The Spotlight Stage.
+Well, you’ll need to go to the toilet at some point during the four hour arena shows, but not as soon as a set finishes.
+If you stay in your seat between the main stage acts you’ll be privy to some intimate acoustic sessions from some of Nashville’s finest on The Yamaha Stage.